0x0bito/0x0bito.github.io/_tabs/about.md

 - I'm interested in Web Exploitation, Pwnable  :zap:

 ## Description

-I
-   have a strong passion for cybersecurity and Capture The Flag (CTF) competitions.
+     I have a strong passion for cybersecurity and Capture The Flag (CTF) competitions.
 I enjoy exploring the intricacies of network security and ethical hacking.
 Participating in CTF events allows me to sharpen my problem-solving skills and stay updated on the latest security challenges.
 I am excited to connect with like-minded individuals and continue learning in this ever-evolving field.

-## :computer: Languages and Tools
+## Languages and Tools

 <p>
   <img src="https://img.shields.io/badge/Assembly-525252?style=flat-square&logoColor=white" alt="assembly">